AbdelkaderDe/DSAG-TechXChange-XP260/README.md

 - **[Getting Started](exercises/ex0#getting-started)** – Set up your environment and initial deployment.

-> ⚠️ **Important:** Completing these steps in advance is essential.
-You'll get the most out of the DASG-TechExchange workshop if you're ready to dive into the exercises.

 > 💡 **Tip:** Some exercises require switching between user accounts.
 Use an **Incognito (Private)** browser window to avoid authentication conflicts.

 ## 💻Exercises